-Can what’s on your phone be used against you in court?
+Can text messages on your phone be used as evidence against you in court?

 Cell phones have taken on a central role in modern day life.
 We use cell phones to pay friends with apps like Venmo, to interact with social media like Instagram and Facebook, to shop with apps like Amazon, and to interact with each other by taking photos, calling, and texting our friends and family.
 In short, our phones are treasure troves of information about us.
 It only makes sense that law enforcement’s desire to search cell phones for evidence as part of their investigation of criminal allegations is becoming more and more common.